You have 0 shipments in your cart

 Some common packaging mistakes we frequently see from customers using the Interparcel platform include:

-• Using the wrong box size can inflate your shipping costs due to cubic weight pricing, even if the parcel is light.
+• Using the wrong box size: Can inflate your shipping costs due to volumetric weight pricing, even if the parcel is light.

-• Sending prohibited or restricted items can result in parcel rejection, delays, or fines.
+• Sending prohibited or restricted items: Can result in parcel rejection, delays, or fines.
 Each courier has its own list of items that can't be shipped, such as aerosols, batteries, or perishables.
-Always double-check restrictions before booking to stay compliant and avoid costly mistakes.
+Always check restrictions before booking to stay compliant and avoid costly mistakes.

 Here’s how to pick the right courier for the job:

-• Consider parcel size and weight: Lighter parcels often cost less with couriers like Aramex, while larger shipments (25 kg+) may be more economical with providers like TNT or CRL Express.
+• Consider parcel size and weight: Lighter parcels often cost less with couriers like Aramex, while larger shipments (25kg+) may be more economical with providers like CRL Express.

-• Match speed to customer expectations: If your customers expect next-day delivery, you’ll need to prioritise express services.
-For non-urgent orders, standard services can keep costs down.
+• Match speed to customer expectations: If your customers expect next day delivery, you'll need to prioritise express services.
+For non-urgnt, standard services can keep costs down.

 • Check destination coverage: Not all couriers have equal strength in every region.
 Some perform better in metro areas; others specialise in rural or international deliveries.